 It’s every food blogger’s hope—and any good cook’s as well—that if they make a variation of one of their standby recipes, they’ll end up creating something even better.
-Happily, that is very much the case with these Tender Corny Almond Muffins.
+Happily, that is very much the case with these gluten-free Tender Corny Almond Muffins.
 These honey and corn kernel-sweetened almond muffins made me want to skip down the lane like a little girl.
 Really, they made me so happy!
 Mr. GFE loved them, too.
 His comment: I don’t usually need bread with dinner, but I couldn’t resist these.

 The Back Story

 I wanted to make corn muffins that did not contain cornmeal.
 I’ve found that as much as I love corn products, they don’t always love me back.
 In my case, I seem to be mostly fine with whole corn and even cornstarch, but cornmeal, even “gluten-free” cornmeal and processed products like corn tortilla chips often seem to bother me.
 I get congested, constipated, and often a little fuzzy when eating them.
 Oh joy!

 It turns out that I am not alone in having corn issues.
 A 2012 study showed that some of us who are gluten free, specifically those with HLA DQ2 or HLA DQ8 genes (I have the HLA DQ2 gene), do react to corn similar to the way we react to gluten.
 Personally, I don’t find my own reaction to corn to be all that much like a gluten reaction because for me those are pretty severe from even a minute amount accidentally ingested and I can eat a good portion of corn products before I have issues, but I definitely do have some type of reaction to corn in some forms.
 Read more on the 2012 Study that shows Corn Cross Reactivity in Celiac at About.com.